 Instructions

-- Rinse the eggplant pieces, pat them dry with a paper towel and cut into small cubes.
+3. Rinse the eggplant pieces, pat them dry with a paper towel, and cut them into small cubes.
 Place the eggplant into the pot.
 Mix the vegetables and let them cook for another 5 minutes until the eggplant starts to soften.

-- Add the vegetable stock, red paprika, cayenne pepper and garlic powder.
+4. Add the vegetable stock, red paprika, cayenne pepper, and garlic powder.
 Bring to a boil and reduce heat.
-Cover and let it simmer for 15 minutes to allow the flavors to combine.
+Cover and let it simmer for 25 to 30 minutes to allow the flavors to blend.
 Turn off the heat and let it cool.

-- Once the soup is cool enough to handle, blend it using a blender or a food processor.
-Bring the blended soup to a simmer one more time and turn off the heat.
+5. Once the soup is cool enough to handle, blend it using an immersion blender or a food processor.
+Return the pureed soup to the pot and bring it back to a simmer.
+Then turn off the heat.
+Serve hot.

 Nutrition Information